Frequently Asked Questions (FY2025 cohort)

 - Are there specific topics we are trying to address?

 Not at this time.
-In this first award cycle, we have intentionally resisted pre-ordaining which teams and areas for projects/topics in favor of allowing faculty to self-identify through a grassroots approach.
+In this second award cycle, we have intentionally resisted pre-ordaining which teams and areas for projects/topics in favor of allowing faculty to self-identify through a grassroots approach.
 An analysis of the areas of research strength for ISU shows we have many areas of promise.

 - Who defines interdisciplinary?